 The PEO is generally responsible for payroll-related tasks, including paying wages, depositing employment taxes and issuing employee W-2s.
 PEO payroll helps administer payments to full- and part-time employees, and occasionally vendors and contractors.
 Your business still maintains responsibility for day-to-day operations and management.

-For many businesses, using payroll services is an assurance that their company’s payroll processing is done correctly.
+For many businesses, using a payroll service is an assurance that their company’s payroll processing is done correctly.
 Plus, having one less task to manage can make filing taxes and accounting for the fiscal year much easier.
 When comparing a standard payroll service and a PEO payroll service, there are five key differences.

 The cost of PEO payroll can vary depending on several factors, including employee salaries and the employee benefits that a client wants to take advantage of.
 Most PEOs charge a flat fee per employee or a percentage of each employee’s salary.